giantswarm/envctl/docs/development.md

 ### Mock Interfaces
 Key interfaces are mocked for testing:
+- `Service` interface for creating mock services
-- `ServiceManagerAPI` for service operations
+- `ServiceRegistry` for service registration and discovery
 - `KubeManager` for Kubernetes operations
-- `ServiceReporter` for state reporting
+- `HealthChecker` for service health checks

 ### Test Patterns
 Common test patterns include: